 Cabrera itself is still a sleepy, dusty Dominican town centered on its central square, which is remarkably clean.
 Tourists can safely mingle with townies in the park, and can stop for a drink at one of the adjacent restaurants, such as the thatched-roof Town Square Bar.
 In a land of warm, friendly people, Cabrerans are among the sweetest.
 More than 50 local and expat children now attend the International Academy here, soon to expand to a secondary school.
-The area is known more for its beaches and Playa Grande’s golf course than anything else.
+Decades ago, the area was known for its ranchos (ranches) and more recently for its beaches and Playa Grande’s golf course than anything else.

 Of the towns within easy reach of the Puerto Plata airport, Cabarete has the best dining, the longest beaches, and the most youthful spirit...

 Although it has been sleeping for decades, this was a dynamic city in its heyday, and it is coming back.
 You can get a feeling for this past...